lukecd/dflow-copy-trade/README.md

 # DFlow Copy Trading Bot

 A TypeScript CLI tool for automated copy trading on DFlow's Kalshi prediction markets using real-time momentum detection and paper trading.
+Includes a web-based dashboard for monitoring active positions.

 ## Overview